An English first-class cricketer. A slow left arm orthodox bowler and left handed batsman, Karl plays for Yorkshire County Cricket Club.

 Mady is a right arm off spinner and right handed bat.
 She plays for Essex CCC and Surrey Stars in the Kia Super League and Is in the England Academy.

 Mady really hit the headlines during the final of the Kia Super League played against Loughborough Lightning, she took the heart out of Lightning side taking 3 for 22 in her 4 overs and helping Surrey to win by 66 runs.

-A talented and committed young cricketer we are sure she go all the way, and this winter has been picked by the England Academy.
+A talented and committed young cricketer we are sure she go all the way, and this hard work along with that talent has paid off as she has been picked by the England Academy.

 Our 2019 Sponsored Players

 Beth has represented Lancashire from U11's right through to U17's now.

 A left arm seam bowler that bats right handed, she also plays regularly in both men’s (20 wickets in her debut season) and women’s senior cricket.

 Beth will be using the Valkyrie range for 2019 while representing Lancashire and her club sides.
 Watch out for some Thunder from Beth in 2019.